avelino/awesome-go/README.md

 * [Boom](https://github.com/rakyll/boom) - Boom is a tiny program that sends some load to a web application.
 * [go-selfupdate](https://github.com/sanbornm/go-selfupdate) - Enable your Go applications to self update
 * [gox](https://github.com/mitchellh/gox) - A dead simple, no frills Go cross compile tool.
+* [goxc](https://github.com/laher/goxc) - build tool for Go, with a focus on cross-compiling and packaging.

 ## Logging